We Handle Personal Injury Claims in Portland and Throughout Oregon

 Accidents can happen anywhere, and the resulting injuries can be serious and even debilitating.
 You may find yourself dealing with the financial impact of heavy medical and hospital expenses, while the time it takes to recover could result in lost wages and prevent you from engaging in hobbies and activities with friends and loved ones.
 In many cases, these so-called accidents are often the result of someone’s careless or negligent conduct.
-Personal injury law deals with various types of accidental and unintentional injuries, and can be used to hold responsible parties accountable in order to obtain the compensation injured victims need.
+Personal injury law deals with various types of accidental and unintentional injuries, car accidents is a common example, and can be used to hold responsible parties accountable in order to obtain the compensation injured victims need.
 If you or someone you care about has suffered from these types of injuries in Portland or Vancouver, a personal injury lawyer can help you recover.

 Types of Personal Injury Cases

 According to the Centers for Disease Control and Prevention, accidental injuries result in more than 30 million hospital emergency room visits each year, and are the fourth leading cause of death in this country.
 While the injuries sustained in these accidents may have been largely unintentional, the fact is that there is generally someone or something who is ultimately responsible.
 In personal injury law, negligence is a legal theory under which a responsible party may held liable for the injuries and other damages an injured victim suffers.
 Negligence is defined as doing something or failing to do something a reasonable person would have done under similar circumstances.
 Negligent actions or inaction form the basis for many types of personal injury cases, including the following:

 - Motor vehicle accidents, in which a driver, passenger, or pedestrian is injured as the result of another driver’s reckless behavior;